Pawsey-Internships/pawsey-version-control/_episodes/access_tokens.md

 A good solution to keep the PAT safe and not have to re-enter it with every clone, push, or pull process is to use a credential/password manager.
 There are several options to approach this.

-## Options to keep PAT safe using a password manager
+# Options to keep PAT safe using a password manager
 There are different password managers to use depending on your machine (Linux / Windows / Mac).

-# Windows
+## Windows
 For Windows machines (also when Git is used via the Linux subsystem), the best option is to use the built-in Credential Manager.

+### Option 1: Windows Credential Manager

 Open the **Credential Manager**, then click on **Windows Credentials** and **Add a generic credential**.
 Alternatively, use the following path: Control Panel\All Control Panel Items\Credential Manager\Add a Generic Credential